fricciardi/datetime2/docs/timeofday.rst

 generally done in western countries, dividing each day in 24 hours, each hour in 60 minutes and each minute in 60 seconds.

-There are five constructors for a western time.
+There are four constructors for a western time.
 The default one is:

 .. class:: WesternTime(hour, minute, second)

-   Return an object that represents the moment of a day in hour, minute and second.
+   Return an object that represents the moment of a day in hour, minute and second elapsed from midnight.
 This representation does not take into account the possibility of one or two additional seconds that sometimes are added in specific dates to compensate earth rotation.
 All arguments are required and must satisfy the following requirements:

    * ``hour`` must be an integer and ``0 <= month <= 23``
    * ``minute`` must be an integer and ``0 <= minute <= 59``
    * ``second`` must be a Python number; its value must be ``0 <= second < 60``

    If an argument is not of the accepted type, a :exc:`TypeError` exception is raised.
 If an argument is outside its accepted range, a :exc:`ValueError` exception is raised.

-The other four constructors are:
+The other three constructors are:

 .. class:: WesternTime.in_hours(hour)

-   Return an object that represents the moment of the day specified as a multiple, possibly with decimals, of an hour.
-The argument must be a Python number, otherwise a :exc:`TypeError` exception is generated.
-Its value must be equal or greater than 0 and less than 24, otherwise a :exc:`ValueError` exception is raised.
+   Return an object that represents the moment of the day specified in hours, possibly fractional, elapsed from midnight.
+The argument must be a Python number, otherwise a :exc:`TypeError` exception is raised.
+Its value must be greater or equal to 0 and less than 24, otherwise a :exc:`ValueError` exception is raised.

 .. class:: WesternTime.in_minutes(minute)

-   Return an object that represents the moment of the day specified as a multiple, possibly with decimals, of a minute.
-The argument must be a Python number, otherwise a :exc:`TypeError` exception is generated.
-Its value must be equal or greater than 0 and less than 1440, otherwise a :exc:`ValueError` exception is raised.
+   Return an object that represents the moment of the day specified in minutes, possibly fractional, elapsed from midnight.
+The argument must be a Python number, otherwise a :exc:`TypeError` exception is raised.
+Its value must be greater or equal to 0 and less than 1440, otherwise a :exc:`ValueError` exception is raised.

 .. class:: WesternTime.in_seconds(second)

-   Return an object that represents the moment of the day specified as a multiple, possibly with decimals, of a second.
-The argument must be a Python number, otherwise a :exc:`TypeError` exception is generated.
-Its value must be equal or greater than 0 and less than 86400, otherwise a :exc:`ValueError` exception is raised.
+   Return an object that represents the moment of the day specified in seconds, possibly fractional, elapsed from midnight.
+The argument must be a Python number, otherwise a :exc:`TypeError` exception is raised.
+Its value must be greater or equal to 0 and less than 86400, otherwise a :exc:`ValueError` exception is raised.

-.. class:: WesternTime.from_day_frac(day_frac)

-   Return an object that represents the fraction of the day in hours, minutes and seconds.
-The ``day_frac`` argument is required and must be a Python number, otherwise a :exc:`TypeError` exception is generated.
-Its value must be equal or greater than 0 and less than 1, otherwise a :exc:`ValueError` exception is raised.
-Note that the only accepted integer value is ``0``.

 A :class:`WesternTime` object has three attributes: